sbgn/sbgn/docs/learningsbgn.md

 # Learning SBGN

-<p>This page offers a brief introduction to the SBGN, and, in particular, to the Process Description language as the currently most used language of the SBGN standard.
-Redrawing a small example diagram will help with a quick start, and examples of the SBGN Bricks will help to align biological concepts with their graphical expressions.</p>
+This page offers a brief introduction to the SBGN, and, in particular, to the Process Description language as the currently most used language of the SBGN standard.
+Redrawing a small example diagram will help with a quick start, and examples of the SBGN Bricks will help to align biological concepts with their graphical expressions.

 ## The three languages of SBGN